Jana-Marie/OtterPill/HW v1.2/README.md

 # OtterPill

-Hardware rev 1.2 is not tested and works!
+Hardware rev 1.2 is tested and works!